-We’ll discuss the current state of the eviction moratorium and renter protections following President Biden’s inauguration, the new President’s plans to help struggling tenants, and steps you can take to protect your interests as a renter.
+We’ll discuss the current state of the eviction moratorium and renter protections, updates on the COVID-19 Relief Bill just passed by the House of Representatives, President Biden’s plans to help struggling tenants, and steps you can take to protect your interests as a renter.

 Questions about the coronavirus pandemic?